pikaapocket/plant-humanities/mulberry/README.md

 >The only appropriate food for the silkworm is the leaf of the mulberry tree.
 It should be the first business therefore of the silk grower to provide himself with the source of a constant supply of mulberry leaves.[^4]

 Here we tell the story of loss, but also one of renewal and metamorphosis.
-In the shadows of the fields haunted by white mulberries rose the canopies of another tree: Morus rubra, the red mulberry native to North America.
+In the shadows of the fields haunted by white mulberries rose the canopies of another tree: *Morus rubra*, the red mulberry native to North America.
 While the red mulberry is found almost nowhere else in the world but North America, more often than not it is the white mulberry that comes to mind when we think of a mulberry tree.
 The white mulberry has captured attention throughout history, both within and outside its native ranges, overshadowing the red mulberry, even in its home continent.
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P2 Morus rubra iNaturalist.jpeg"
 	   caption="Leaf of Morus rubra, the red mulberry.
 Photo credit lanechaffin 2024">